miraclx/actors-test/crates/experiments/self-stream/README.md

 In this approach, because we have to use the `Addr` directly, the only way to add a `StreamHandler` is to dispatch it from a `Handler` implementation, which is why we have a `FromStreamInner` enum for all the possible states of the stream.

+## Case 4

+This is pretty much Case 3, just that we replace the use of unsafe code with `Arc` and `Mutex`.
+Naturally this bumps our allocations up.

+And the con of this approach is that we have to lock the mutex every time we want to interact with the swarm.

+And from `Handler` / `StreamHandler` implementations, we have to return a `ResponseFuture`.

 ## Verdict

 I'd say the third approach is the best, I also checked allocations rudimentarily using the `alloc` module.